elementor/elementor/docs/README.md

 ###Menus

 You can add admin menu under the Elementor menu.
 As long as it involves simple settings - use the Elementor settings page.

+###Elementor Pro

+[Elementor Pro](https://elementor.com/pro/) adds new features to the Elementor Page Builder plugin.
+Control your conversions, your user engagement, your entire website, from one page builder.

+* [Forms](content/pro/forms.md) - Submission, Validation, Webhooks, Filters & Actions